Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Conclusions and outlook

 The exceptions that we found are the helium hydride cation and some diatomics with open-shell equilibrium electron configurations such as B$_2$ and C$_2$.
 This is related to two effects: First, the natural occupation number pattern during their dissociation cannot be predicted based on a minimal orbital pairing ansatz.
 Second, there are parts of the ground-state potential energy surface with avoided crossings with excited states, for which we could show that the CC is not satisfied.

 This allows us to formulate three criteria that indicate that the CC can be expected to remain valid during bond breaking:

-If one of these criteria is not valid, one can expect deviations from the conjecture in the shape of a jump or transition between different linear segments, or a nonzero curvature over the entire dissociation.
+If one of these criteria is not valid, one can expect deviations from the conjecture in the shape of a jump or transition between different linear segments, or a nonzero curvature over the entire dissociation. {These criteria already impose significant limitations on ab initio methods derived from the CC, in particular because the confirmation of the presence or absence of shifts in electron distribution requires higher-level calculations.}

 For the values of $\kappa$ and $b$, we found a consistent basis set and active space dependence: Minimal single-zeta basis sets systematically overestimate $\kappa$ and underestimate $b$, but already cc-pVDZ basis sets estimate $\kappa$ reliably when including all strongly correlated electrons, in the active space.
 On the other hand, $b$ depends on dynamic correlation and only converges with large active spaces.
-As originally conjectured, the parameters vary from molecule to molecule, but for many common bonds, $\kappa$ lies in a narrow range between 0.08 and 0.115~Bohr, and results on C--C double bonds give reason to assume that there is little variation of $\kappa$ for the same kind of bond in different chemical environments.
+As originally conjectured, the parameters vary from molecule to molecule, but for many common bonds, $\kappa$ lies in a narrow range between 0.08 and 0.115~$E_\mathrm{H}$, and results on C--C double bonds give reason to assume that there is little variation of $\kappa$ for the same kind of bond in different chemical environments.
 Furthermore, the results on helium hydride seem to indicate that larger slopes are to be expected in coordinative bonds.

 On the method level, we investigated the performance of i-DMFT for a range of scenarios.
 We applied it to H$_2$ and N$_2$, examples that were already considered before~\cite{WangBaerends22-PRL}, and on three different deformation processes in C$_2$H$_4$.
-The results demonstrate that i-DMFT based on parameters $\kappa$ and $b$ obtained from a linear fit to CASSCF results does not result in a good approximation of the total energy, but in an systematic underestimation.
+The results demonstrate that i-DMFT based on parameters $\kappa$ and $b$ obtained from a linear fit to CASSCF results does not result in a good approximation of the total energy, but in a systematic underestimation.
 This implies that the functional is not variational over the domain of $N$-representable 1RDMs even when the parameters are fitted to the exact entropies and cumulant energies.
 Instead, 1RDMs exist that yield a lower energy than the exact ground-state energy.
 Better overall agreement is obtained by determining $\kappa$ and $b$ from a fit to the total energy at equilibrium and in the dissociation limit.